misrraimsp/travellingSalesman/README.md

 # Artificial Intelligence Lab: Genetic algorithms.
 (2017)

-Finding the shortest path in a graph with weights assigned to arcs.
+Finding the shortest path between two given nodes in a graph with weights assigned to arcs.
 The graph is defined in a file as a parameter to the task.

 It's assumed that there is at most one arc between any two nodes.
 The graph is connected, i.e. there is a path between any two nodes.
 Any node can be visited no more than two times.